hzz0024/hzz0024.github.io/_posts/2020/2020-09-01-Outlier_detection_Fish_update.markdown

 One benefit of using do52 is that there is no constrain in allele frequency range (from 0-1).
 However, when I check the major/minor allele consistence across different populations, it appears that the same SNP will sometimes have different minor alleles due to the uncertainy in minor allele determination.

-On the other hand, because we fix the major and minor alleles using a SNP list, these alleles are always consistent across populations, which is good for delta_p comparsion.
+On the other hand, for do31, because we fix the major and minor alleles using a SNP list, these alleles are always consistent across populations, which is good for delta_p comparsion.
 One drawback of using this result may be the constrain of frequency ranges (ususally less than 0.8).

 Overall, I deceide to continue using do31 method to produce allele frequency data.